The most educated city in America

 From government regulation and higher education to improving data analytics and healthcare, Washington, DC’s access to federal funding, research labs, and talent has accelerate the rapid growth of its technology sector.

 For the past three years, DC has been named the best place for women in tech by SmartAsset.
+The city was also ranked No. 1 for entrepreneurial talent in the sixth annual Global Talent Competitiveness Index (GTCI).
 Though Washington, DC is typically stereotyped as a hub for humanities and law students, 52% of DC-resident college graduates have degrees (bachelor's or higher) in science, engineering, or related fields.

 Technology is a major driver of employment and innovation in DC.
-In July 2017, Washington was ranked by CBRE as the fourth most talented city in technology.
-In 2017, the DC and Baltimore metro areas were ranked second and third, respectively, among major cities with the highest concentration of local job postings in tech, according to Indeed Hiring Lab.
+In July 2018, Washington was ranked by CBRE as the third most talented city in technology.
+In 2018, the DC metro areas was ranked third among major cities with the highest concentration of local job postings in tech, according to Indeed Hiring Lab.
 And DC’s share of tech jobs is growing at a faster rate than any other tech hub except Seattle.

 "Washington, DC is a natural place for Yelp's next office, offering a vibrant local community and access to top-tier talent.
 The city's burgeoning technology sector is a welcoming setting for Yelp as we focus on building the best technical products to connect people with local business"